sudhane/course-management-service/README.md

 # course-management-service

-Updated from GitHub Web UI
+Updated ReadMe notes from local

 1. To run locally,Below is the pre-requisites -- Java 9 -- Maven -- Locally,I have used (STS).
 But, anyway you can be able to run this app.